China's COFCO to pay $1.5 billion for stake in Noble's agribusiness

 | SINGAPORE/HONG KONG

-The two companies plan to form a joint venture, in which Noble will retain a 49 percent stake, that will link COFCO's grain processing and distribution business in China with Noble Agri's grain sourcing and trading arms, Noble (NOBG.SI) said on Wednesday.
+The two companies plan to form a joint venture, in which Noble will retain a 49 percent stake, that will link COFCO's grain processing and distribution business with Noble Agri's grain origination and trading business, Noble (NOBG.SI) said on Wednesday.

-The move will help China develop a powerful agricultural trading house along the lines of its Unipec oil trading business - one of the world's biggest crude oil buyers - as it seeks to shore up supplies of animal feed grains to meet soaring demand for high-protein food.

-"The primary motive of the consolidation going on in this industry is supply," said Abah Ofon, an analyst at Standard Chartered Bank in Singapore.
-"It's about guaranteeing supply where it is needed."

-For Noble, the deal adds volume to its trading business via COFCO and allows it to reduce debt.
-Noble's stock - which jumped as much as 5 percent on Wednesday - has risen nearly 25 percent since March 4, when Reuters broke the news that COFCO was in acquisition talks with the company, adding about S$2 billion in market value.

-China is witnessing a massive expansion in demand for grains such as soybeans and corn as the growing ranks of the middle class demand more meat in their diet.
+In a unique deal structure, COFCO's $1.5 billion offer serves as an initial cash payment upon closing of the deal, expected in the third or fourth quarter.
+The final price that COFCO pays will be equal to 1.15 times the audited book value of the agribusiness division - factoring in COFCO's 51 percent ownership - for the financial year ending December 31, 2014, according to the Noble statement.

+The deal also includes the assumption of Noble Agri's $2.5 billion in net debt, which allows Noble Group to take that liability off of its books.

-COFCO bought a 51 percent stake in Dutch trader Nidera in late February to gain direct access to South American grain and oilseed supplies in a deal that valued Nidera at $4 billion including debt.
+The move follows COFCO's purchase of a 51 percent stake in Dutch peer Nidera in late February to gain direct access to South American grain and oilseed supplies in a deal that valued Nidera at $4 billion including debt.

-The latest deals follow a wave of consolidation in the world agribusiness sector that has shrunk the number of potential acquisitions for it to bulk up enough to compete globally with larger rivals ADM (ADM.N), Bunge Ltd (BG.N), Cargill Inc CARG.UL and Louis Dreyfus Corp LOURD.UL, known as the ABCDs.
+It also comes after a wave of consolidation in the world agribusiness sector has shrunk the number of potential acquisitions for COFCO to bulk up enough to compete globally with larger rivals ADM (ADM.N), Bunge Ltd (BG.N), Cargill Inc CARG.UL and Louis Dreyfus Corp LOUDR.UL, known as the ABCDs.

+"There is a lot of consolidation going on in the agricultural sector," said a Melbourne based commodities analyst, who was not authorised to speak on the record.
+He cited Japanese trading houses as active buyers of origination businesses.
+COFCO's deal is "a sign of more things to come" he said.

 "Noble Agri's supply chain management system and origination capabilities complement COFCO's logistics, processing, and distribution network in China," COFCO chairman Frank Ning said in a statement.